 The disciplinary core ideas represent what a student should know by the time that they complete a unit or course.
-The disciplinary core ideas most closely resemble the “old standards” because they contain facts and concepts that are an essential in understanding the four main disciplines of the Next Generation Science Standards.
-These disciplines are:
+They most closely resemble the “old standards” because they contain facts and concepts that are needed to understanding the four main disciplines of the Next Generation Science Standards.
+These are:

 - Earth and Space Science